swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 ## Introduction

-Since Swift 1, marking a class `public` provides two different capabilities: it allows other modules to use the type, and it also allows other modules to define classes derived from it.
+Since Swift 1, marking a class `public` provides two different capabilities: it allows other modules to instantiate and use the type, and it also allows other modules to define subclasses of it.
 This proposal suggests splitting these into two different concepts.
-This means that marking a class `public` allows the class to be *used* outside of the current module, but does not allow other modules to define *subclasses*.
-In order to subclass from another module, the class would be marked `public subclassable`.
+This means that marking a class `public` allows the class to be *used* by other modules, but does not allow other modules to define *subclasses*.
+In order to subclass from another module, the class would be marked `subclassable`.

 Relatedly, Swift also conflates two similar concepts for class members (methods, properties, subscripts): `public`